 H564 Health Sciences

-For those contemplating careers in biomedical research, immunology provides challenging and exciting intellectual opportunities.
-Progress in the discipline in the past decade has been extraordinary, a fact nowhere more visible than at the University of Washington.
-The Department of Immunology, launched in 1989, now includes more than 30 faculty and 200 scientists, students, post-docs and staff, all engaged in elucidating fundamental immunological mechanisms and how these mechanisms impact human health, infectious, autoimmune and allergic diseases, and cancer.
-Current members of the department have distinguished records in the area of lymphocyte signaling, T and B cell development, macrophage function, antigen processing, immuno-tolerance, and the structure of antigen receptors.
+The department includes more than 30 faculty and 200 scientists, students, post-docs and staff engaged in elucidating fundamental immunological mechanisms and how these mechanisms impact human health; infectious, autoimmune, and allergic diseases; and cancer.
+Current focus areas include lymphocyte signaling, T and B cell development, macrophage function, antigen processing, immuno-tolerance, and the structure of antigen receptors.

 Graduate Program Coordinator